Mirosław Kowalik (speedway rider)

 Mirosław Kowalik (born 7 May 1969 in Aleksandrów Kujawski, Poland) is a former motorcycle speedway rider from Poland, He earned eight international caps for the Poland national speedway team.

 Career

 Kowalik began his career at Toruń during the 1988 Polish speedway season.
 He would remain loyal with the club for 16 seasons before joining Polonia Bydgoszcz in 2003.

-He rode for Ipswich Witches in the British speedway leagues during the 1993 British League season, riding nine times for a 3.56 average and appeared for Masarna in Sweden.
+Kowalik rode for Ipswich Witches in the British speedway leagues during the 1993 British League season, riding nine times for a 3.56 average and appeared for Masarna in Sweden between 1997 and 2001.

-In 2001, he was selected by Poland for the 2001 Speedway World Cup Qualifying round 1, when the team easily won the round and went on to win a silver medal in the 2001 Speedway World Cup.
+In 2001, Kowalik was selected by Poland for the 2001 Speedway World Cup Qualifying round 1, when the team easily won the round and went on to win a silver medal in the 2001 Speedway World Cup.

-After retiring he took up coaching and was the KS Toruń team manager in 2012.
+After retiring, Kowalik took up coaching and was the KS Toruń team manager in 2012.